mmolch/gcc-glibc2.15/README.md

 Along with this comes a minimal environment well suited for running inside bwrap, containing the glibc 2.15 from Ubuntu 12.04 and Linux headers.

-## Why glibc 2.15 / Ubuntu 12.04?
- * I'm very familiar with Ubuntu
- * The original Steam runtime is based on Ubuntu 12.04
- * All still supported distributions use at least glibc 2.15 to my knowledge (RHEL7 uses 2.17)

 ## Source requirements for the wrapped environment
 Your project has to be *self-contained*, meaning no external dependencies (except for glibc and the linux kernel).
 Personally I use either dummy libraries to satisfy the linker for external libraries or dynamically load the required libraries (dlopen).
 Some libraries already do the dynamic loading (e.g the SDL2 provided by the Steam runtime) so I just include them in my source tree.

 ## All of this sounds really complicated
 Actually it isn't.
 Basically it comes down to run